Send query results to Meta Ads Manager

 You can use queries and orchestrations to build custom audiences in Meta Ads Manager.
 Send customer information, such as email addresses, phone numbers, names, birthdates, gender, city, state, postal code, and mobile advertising IDs, from Amperity to find customer matches.

-Use audiences in Meta Ads Manager to advertise to customers on Facebook, Instagram, and Messenger, and to use Meta Audience Network to extend your advertising beyond Facebook to reach new audiences on apps and mobile devices, such as WhatsApp.
+Use custom audiences in Meta Ads Manager to advertise to customers on Facebook, Instagram, and Messenger, along with using the Meta Audience Network to extend your advertising beyond Facebook and reach new audiences on apps and mobile devices, such as WhatsApp.

 Build custom audiences on Meta Ads Manager using data from Amperity.